2025-ilaria/project-/llm-prompts.md

 ✅**LLMS comparison**

-Considering both answers I thought the best description to add was “architettura civile”.
+Considering both answers, we thought the best description to add was “architettura civile”.

 6️⃣ **Missing information: wikidata link**

 Property owl:sameAs

-I asked both ChatGPT and Gemini whether a Wikidata page about Teatro Massimo di Palermo existed, using a zero-shot prompting technique.
+We asked both ChatGPT and Gemini whether a Wikidata page about Teatro Massimo di Palermo existed, using a zero-shot prompting technique.

 ### [ChatGPT](https://chat.openai.com/)